emondhar/pdf-chat-ai/README.md

 - ✅ Add sources to the streamed chat bubble
 - 🚧 Clean up and show proper error messages
 - 🚧 Sanitize input and output source documents

-## 👏🏽 Contributing

-Pull requests are welcome, before creating a PR talk to me on [discord](https://discord.com/channels/1121796870231040020/1156553471881908275).
-For major changes, please open an issue first to discuss what you would like to change.